-Are there any legal requirements that may impact the ability of a private equity firm to acquire control of a public or private company?
+14 Are there any legal requirements that may impact the ability of a private equity firm to acquire control of a public or private company?

-For most private equity transactions involving unlisted companies, there is no mandatory consultation with any bodies unless the business is regulated, in which case the regulator of such business may need to approve a change of control, or at least be notified of it.
+In the case of private equity transactions involving unlisted companies where the business is regulated, the regulator of such business may need to approve a change of control, or at least be notified of it.

 UK merger control is governed by the Enterprise Act 2002, as amended by the Enterprise and Regulatory Reform Act 2013.
 The Competition and Markets Authority (CMA) is the principal regulatory body tasked with ensuring that the markets are competitive, and examines mergers and acquisitions.
-The UK has a voluntary regime, which means there is no obligation to refer deals to the CMA.
-However, if the transaction meets the relevant thresholds and the parties do not notify, the CMA may launch its own investigation and has extensive powers to impose remedies, including ultimately to unwind the transaction.
+The United Kingdom has a voluntary regime, which means there is no obligation to refer deals to the CMA.
+However, if the transaction meets the relevant thresholds and the parties do not notify, the CMA may launch its own investigation and has extensive powers to impose stringent interim hold-separate orders as well as a range of final remedies, including ultimately to unwind the transaction.
 Therefore, where material substantive competition issues arise on an acquisition meeting the relevant jurisdictional thresholds, most private equity buyers will require CMA approval as a condition precedent to closing.